 Mr. Kupiec is a past Chairman of the National Institute for Architectural Education and also past Chairman of Board of Trustees of the VanAlen Institute for Projects in Public Architecture.
 He is a member of the American Institute of Architects, certified by the National Council of Architectural Registration Boards and is licensed in the states of California, New York, Connecticut, New Jersey, Pennsylvania, New Hampshire and Florida.

-Jess Parker’s responsibilities include sourcing new private investment opportunities and monitoring specific portfolio investments for West Coast Asset Management’s private fund, the West Coast Opportunity Fund.
+Jess Parker is responsible for sourcing new private investment opportunities and monitoring specific portfolio investments for West Coast Asset Management’s private fund, the West Coast Opportunity Fund.
 Jess is also the founder of Coursebase, LLC, a venture fund invested in Governet, the nation’s leading provider of tertiary education curriculum management software.

 Jess is a board member of both Governet and the Foundation for Santa Barbara City College.
 He is the Vice President of the Hutton Parker Foundation, one of Santa Barbara’s largest private foundations, and has been integral in developing its investment philosophy.
 Jess holds a Bachelor of Arts degree in Economics from the University of Pennsylvania.